patriotnewsactivism/AI-Worker-Plus/README.md

 - Use Chrome, Edge, or Safari (best support)
 - Check microphone permissions in browser
 - Ensure HTTPS or localhost (required for Web Speech API)
+- Speak clearly and at a moderate pace

 ### API Errors
 - Verify API key is correct and active